AbhayGupta115/PineSawflyModel/README.md

 #### Results:
 In both the recessive and dominant cases, we observe a decrease in defender proportions with increasing cost for each sex.
 However, we find a notable disparity in defender proportions between the sexes.
 In the recessive case, a higher proportion of males defend compared to females, while this pattern reverses in the dominant case.
 Such a discrepancy contradicts real-world observations, prompting us to investigate the underlying reasons.

 Below are the heatmaps, the costs of each sex increase as we move along the axes (Male cost on y-axis, Female on x-axis), Each column shows us what shape of survival function is being used and each row shows female defender proportion, male defender proportion and difference in defender proportion (Female - Male) respectively.
+The cell annotations of the last row shows the total defender proportion in the population.

 Recessive Case:
 ![Change in defender proportion with increasing costs. u = 0.1, r = 0.475, DOMINANT = False](https://github.com/AbhayGupta115/PineSawflyModel/blob/6067db961b2c9da56df1e5cbae0f1fca3cc9bb5d/outputs/BM_prop_def_recessive.png)